Augusta Personal Injury Lawyer

 Contact Sawyer Injury Law Today

 We strive to handle your case with expertise, dedication, and considerable trial experience at Sawyer Injury Law.
 We’re committed to getting the best outcomes for your settlement so you can give your recovery the attention it deserves.
-Whether there was medical malpractice or you were hurt in an automobile accident close to Marietta, Georgia, call Sawyer Injury Law to arrange a free consultation.
+Whether there was medical malpractice or you were hurt in an automobile accident close to Marietta, Georgia, contact us at Sawyer Injury Law to arrange a free consultation.
 You may also stop by our office at 49C Lenox Pointe NE, Atlanta, Georgia 30324.